Claude Code YOLO Mode: Scripting Your Way Past the “Auto Mode Not Available” Wall

 echo " Backup already exists at $BACKUP"

-echo " Looks like YOLO mode is already on, or a previous revert failed."
+echo " YOLO mode may already be on, or a previous revert failed."

 exit 1